 Freezing Credit Is Free.
 Here’s Why You Should Do it Now.

 Credit bureaus gather and hold records of your accounts and the payment history that credit card companies and lending institutions use to decide whether you’ll pay your bills.
-However, if your credit file is frozen, the bureaus won’t provide information to lenders unless you “thaw” the freeze first, using a (PIN) personal identification number.
+However, if your credit file is frozen, the bureaus won’t provide information to lenders unless you “thaw” the freeze first, using a PIN (personal identification number).

 The credit freeze process is not as easy as it could be.
 Consumers are required to place freezes at the three bureaus separately and keep track of three PINs.
-It’s impossible to know what credit bureau a lender might use; consumers usually must lift the freezes at all three bureaus when applying for new credit.
+It’s impossible to know which credit bureau a lender might use; consumers usually must lift the freezes at all three bureaus when applying for new credit.

-The three credit bureaus now provide smartphone apps that consumers can use to freeze and thaw their credit more quickly.
+The three credit bureaus now offer smartphone apps that let consumers freeze and thaw their credit more quickly.
 They are available for both Apple and Android phones (At this time, I can only recommend the TransUnion apps, the other two bureaus apps try to upsell to paid products).
-Of course, consumers need to be careful when using the website and apps; they may market other fee-based products and services.
-However, you do not have to pay credit freezes are now entirely free.

 It’s also recommended to freeze your file at a less well-known reporting agency, the National Consumer Telecom and Utilities Exchange (NCTUE).
-They provide credit information to some cellphone, pay television, and utility companies.
+They provide credit information to some cell phone, pay television, and utility companies.
 (Consumers have had cellphone accounts opened in their names, even with freezes on their credit reports at the main bureaus.)
 But, again, there is no cost for an NCTUE freeze.

 The law allows parents to create and freeze credit files for their children under 16 to prevent their identities from being used fraudulently.
 In addition, the Federal Trade Commission offers information on how to protect your children’s accounts.

-Visit optoutprescreen.com; you can opt-out for five years online or download a mail-in form to permanently remove the pre-approved credit and insurance offers.
+Visit optoutprescreen.com; you can opt out for five years online or download a mail-in form to permanently remove the pre-approved credit and insurance offers.

 Visit these websites to set up security freezes:

-- TransUnion: Create Credit Freeze – Complete form steps 1 through 3
+- TransUnion: Create Credit Freeze

 - Equifax: Create Credit Freeze – Click “Get Started”